 The boy giggled and scrunched his face as he tried to think of a response.

-“Well I think that they pulled off his pants when he was dancing.”
+“Well, I think that they pulled off his pants when he was dancing.”

 “Oh, that is very tricky.
 I have never seen an owl wear pants before.
 Must be a very special owl.”

-The two went back and forth with a volley of nonsense until the mum insisted on continuing so they might finish the story before bed time.
+The two went back and forth with a volley of nonsense until the mum insisted on continuing so they might finish the story before bedtime.

 His stomach rumbled, and the laughter of the Fae got louder.
-The owl started to panic, and then it begun.
+The owl started to panic, and then it began.
 His stomach twisted, and he fell to the ground with pain as the magical grub in his stomach started to do what it was meant to.
-The Fae had tricked the owl, and where it once had calming blue eyes and a soft complexion, he now had an angled face of anger, and pale green eyes that beamed from his face like two beams of moonlight.”
+The Fae had tricked the owl, and where it once had calming blue eyes and a soft complexion, he now had an angled face of anger and pale green eyes that beamed from his face like two beams of moonlight.”

 “What do you think is going to happen?”
 The son asked.